 “There was a bookcase in the room; I saw, from the backs of the books, that they were about evidence, criminal law, criminal biography, trials, acts of parliament, and such things.
 The furniture was all very solid and good, like his watch-chain.
 It had an official look, however, and there was nothing merely ornamental to be seen.
 In a corner, was a little table of papers with a shaded lamp: so he seemed to bring the office home with him in that respect too, and to wheel it out of an evening and fall to work.”

 This is Jagger’s office.
 Though he doesn’t feature, we’ve gleaned much about who he is from details like the types of books upon the shelves and the paper-filled table, suggesting he lives a busy, professional life.

 Colour is another fantastic tool when it comes to sight.
 Dickens was known for using colours to portray emotions or themes, such as red for frustration or anger, black for death, white for purity or goodness.
-Using colour, particularly with themes, can add extra layers to a story.
+Using colour, particularly with themes and the premise, can add extra layers to a story.